Rhodum/Rhodum-Launchers/README.md

 # Rhodum-Launchers
-All launchers used for rhodum.
+This is the source codes for all the rhodum launchers used from 2020 - 2021